Memorix101/ccleste-dreamcast/README.md

 ## Recurring problems

 - The sound sometimes crackles
-- Music does not loop and crash (possible kos or dev environment bug)
+- ~~Music does not loop and crash (possible kos or dev environment bug)~~
+- Music does not loop exactly

 ## Building

 First, you need to setup and configure KallistiOS according to your operating system, you can see that [here](https://dreamcast.wiki/Getting_Started_with_Dreamcast_development)